 A small amount of protein in the urine is normally not a problem.
 However, larger levels of protein in the urine may be caused by:

 Certain people are more at risk for developing kidney problems.
-Your doctor may order regular protein urine testing to screen for kidney problems if you have one or more risk factors.
+Your doctor may order regular urine protein testing to screen for kidney problems if you have one or more risk factors.

 Risk factors include:

-It’s important your doctor knows all the medications you’re currently taking, including over-the-counter and prescription medications.
-Certain medications can affect the level of protein in your urine, so your doctor may ask you to stop taking a certain medication or to change your dose before the test.
+It’s important that your doctor knows all the medications you’re currently taking, including over-the-counter and prescription medications.
+Certain medications can affect the level of protein in your urine, so your doctor may ask you to stop taking a medication or to change your dose before the test.

 Medications that affect protein levels in the urine include: